with Sandy Steele on 01865 773437

 Does acupuncture hurt?

 Acupuncture needles are made of stainless steel.
 They are small and fine - usually no thicker than a hair - and come in sterile, single-use blister packs.
+The sensation of having acupuncture is rarely described as being painful.
+Most people describe the sensation as feeling like a mild ache which then gives way into a pleasant warmth.
+Some people remain aware of the needles throughout the session and others forget all about them.

 How will I feel during acupuncture treatment?